ftasse/Sketch2Shape/docs/README.md

 # Who?

 Just me, Flora Tasse.
 I hold a PhD in Computer Graphics/Vision from the University of Cambridge where I worked on an AI agent, Shape2Vec that retrieves the right 3D model from a database given queries such sketches, photos, depth maps or other 3D models.
-Check out this [SIGGRAPH Asia '16 paper](http://www.cl.cam.ac.uk/research/rainbow/projects/shape2vec/)if you want to learn out we use semantic information to achieve that.
+Check out this [SIGGRAPH Asia '16 paper] (http://www.cl.cam.ac.uk/research/rainbow/projects/shape2vec/)if you want to learn out we use semantic information to achieve that.

 Now, I lead the technological endeavors of [Selerio](http://selerio.io) where we reconstruct 3D contextual scenes from videos for more immersive and magical AR experiences.

 As for where I come from, Cameroon is my motherland and where my dream for merging the real and the virtual started.

+Big Thanks to the [AI grant](https://aigrant.org/) who provided funding  for this project!

 #  Part 1-  A Sketch-to-Shape dataset